Tharisky/Portfolio/Web App/Labs/Chocolate city.md

 After initial access was gained with the user www-data some files were found in the directory which includes key_rev_key

-Using the command "strings" to check the content of the file "key_rev_key"
+Using the command "strings" to check the content of the file "key_rev_key", a key was found
 ![image](https://github.com/user-attachments/assets/af1530b0-29d1-4246-a24c-22a9777c0180)